 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 We will hike 3 to 6 hours per day (3 to 5 miles) mostly on level trails but with some steeper grades at times.
 During hikes, vehicle support is provided at various points along the way.
-There is 1 day of optional kayaking, maximum 4 hours.
+There is 1 day of kayaking, maximum 4 hours.

 Click here for a description of all activity levels.